 \subsection{Proofs of quantumness}

 To explain our approach, we first need to give a more detailed overview of TCF-based proof of quantumness protocols.
 As the name suggests, the starting point is trapdoor claw-free functions.
-A TCF, denoted as $f$, is a type of one-way function --- a function that can be evaluated efficiently (in polynomial time) but which is intractable to invert.
+A TCF, denoted as $f$, is a type of 2-to-1 one-way function---a function that can be evaluated efficiently (in polynomial time) but which is intractable to invert.
+The fact that the function is 2-to-1 means that there are exactly two preimages for each image of the function.
 The function also has an associated trapdoor which, when known, allows for efficiently inverting $f(x)$, for any $x$.
 Finally, ``claw-free'' means that, without knowledge of the trapdoor, it should be intractable to find a pair of preimages, $x_0$, $x_1$, such that $f(x_0) = f(x_1)$.
-Such a pair is known as a \emph{claw}\footnote{The function is assumed to be $2$-to-$1$, so that there are exactly two preimages corresponding to any given image.}.
+Such a pair is known as a \emph{claw}.